-E. Overview of First Spouse's Death
+F. Overview of First Spouse's Death

 At the death of the first spouse, assets with valid survivorship rights pass nonprobate to the surviving party in both common law and most community property states.
 Since "joint tenancy" is a common law concept, the process of creating "rights of survivorship" in the community property states has had an interesting history and the law will vary from state to state.
-See Schoenblum, at 10-74.
+See Schoenblum, supra, at 10:21[A][18,19].
 So, the focus here is on the probate estate.